section-engineering-education/engineering-education/articles/plagiarism-detection/index.md

 **Plagiarism** or taking others' ideas without proper credit or representation can feel like someone just kidnapped your idea.
 Actually, plagiarism derives its latin root from "plagiarius" which literally means "kidnapper".
 So plagiarism is widely considered bad overall.

 Anyway, I won't discuss the ethical upset and academic dishonesty plagiarism can bring because that's not what this article is about.
-If you want to know more about it I recommend you visit this [article](https://www.scribbr.com/category/plagiarism/).
+If you want to know moresi about it I recommend you visit this [article](https://www.scribbr.com/category/plagiarism/).

 ## Overview